-The Board has determined that each member of the Audit and Finance Committee is "independent" for purposes of the applicable rules and regulations of the SEC, as defined in the NYSE listing standards and our Corporate Governance Guidelines, and has determined that each member of the Audit and Finance Committee is, at minimum, financially literate or has accounting/financial management expertise in accordance with NYSE listing standards.
-The Board has determined that Mr. Welch meets the qualifications of an "audit committee financial expert" under the applicable SEC rules and regulations.
+The Board has determined that each member of the Audit and Finance Committee is "independent" for purposes of the applicable rules and regulations of the SEC, as defined in the NYSE listing standards and our Corporate Governance Guidelines.
+The Board has also determined that Ms. Peters and Mr. Welch meet the qualifications of an "audit committee financial expert" under the applicable SEC rules and regulations and that the other members of the Audit and Finance Committee are either financially literate or have accounting/financial management expertise in accordance with NYSE listing standards.